rudy-patel/mastercard-dmp-take-home/README.md

 The documentation for this project is generated using Dokka and provides detailed information about the codebase.

 #### Accessing the Documentation
 To access the documentation, follow these steps:

 1. Navigate to the project's root directory
 2. Generate the documentation by running the following Gradle command: `./gradlew dokkaHtml`
 3. After the command completes, open the generated documentation by opening the following file in your web browser: `build/dokka/html/index.html`

-This will open the main page of the generated documentation.

-#### Browsing the Documentation

 Once you have opened the main page of the generated documentation in your web browser, you can navigate through the different sections to explore the codebase's documentation.

 ### Assumptions
 * This project assumes that card number is **sensitive information**.
 Therefore, the card number is obfuscated \(52068400000000000001 becomes 5206********0001\) in both the API response and logs.
 * This service also assumes that the external service (random.org) is available to serve requests.

-### Improvements
+### Potential improvements
 * Use *Spring actuator* to add some additional metrics related to: HTTP Requests, JVM memory, CPU usage, system load averages, etc.
 * Use the Dockerfile to work on deploying this to a **Kubernetes** cluster.
 * Implement necessary **security measures** such as authentication, authorization, and secure communication (e.g., HTTPS) to protect sensitive data and prevent unauthorized access.